Training Overview

 | Green | ≥ 0.9 | Well retained |

-| Yellow | 0.7–0.9 | Due soon |
+| Yellow | 0.7–0.9 | Still being learned, or due soon |

-| Red | < 0.7 | Overdue or weak |
+| Red | < 0.7 | Lapsed, or overdue and weak |

-| Grey | — | Never reviewed (new move) |
+| No dot | — | Never reviewed (new move) |

 Use the heatmap to spot which branches need attention before a game, then right-click any move and select Train branch to drill that subtree directly.